 I wonder why it is that we do not, today have a well-run, functional immigration program to handle the huge influx of people who wish to live here.
 Why aren’t we WORKING on creating such a program?
 Why isn’t that part of any immigration bill – the reform of the INS?

 We’re going to need our immigrants as the boomers retire and weigh heavy on our SocSec system and their children barely reproduce at replacement levels.
-Why can’t we bring back the idea of Ellis Island – create an Ellis Island West, so to speak which would prevent the “illegality” of our immigrants.
+Why can’t we bring back the idea of Ellis Island – create an Ellis Island West (or “Islands”) of strategically-placed processing centers, so to speak — which would prevent the “illegality” of our immigrants?

 That might be helpful, you know?
 Make ‘em legal, get ‘em paying taxes…Sure, some people called my grandfather a “filthy wop” and my other grandfather a “lazy mick” and they bitched because the carousel at Coney Island suddenly played Italian hurdy-gurdy instead of genteel songs from the gay 90′s, but everyone adjusted.
 The nation grew stronger.